cashtokens/cashtokens/readme.md

 `PREFIX_TOKEN` must encode at least one token (non-fungible, fungible, or both) i.e. `token_output_type == 0x00` fails the transaction.
 The NFT commitment flag (`0x10`) may be set only if the output encodes an NFT i.e. `token_output_type & 0x70 == 0x10` fails the transaction.
+The commitment field is not required i.e. "null" commitment NFTs are allowed.
+If the NFT commitment field is used, it can not be "empty" i.e. `nft_commitment_length == 0` fails the transaction.
 Undefined bits are reserved i.e. `(token_output_type & 0x8E) != 0` fails the transaction.
-The commitment field is not required i.e. "empty" NFTs are allowed.
 Fungible tokens of `ft_amount == 0` are allowed and distinct from outputs that don't encode a fungible token amount.

 Implementations must ensure all token prefixes in newly created transaction outputs satisfy these encoding requirements during transaction validation.